PUT FIRST THING FIRST

 7 Then I said, ‘Behold, I have come–In the volume of the book it is written of Me–To do Your will, O God.”
 (NKJV).

-What then does building or raising an altar to God imply today?
+What then does building an altar or raising an altar to God imply today?

 For the New Covenant believers, building or raising an altar to God implies setting aside a definite time daily or regularly for the purpose of uninterrupted and deep communion or fellowship with God in His Word and in prayer.
 It connotes waiting upon God in a consistent manner.